avoidant/avoidant.github.io/_posts/2017-01-31-genesis-of-a-disorder.md

 This has lead to a bifurcation of my self.
 Having a single self or identity would mean I have fully processed whatever came into my mind at an earlier age in order to "integrate" it.
 I understand this is how the vast majority of people develop a healthy personality.
 How nice.

 By writing this blog I'm trying to integrate my own uncomfortable feelings and truths.
 I want to describe what makes me most uncomfortable and understand it through the writing process.
-When not writing here, I'm often thinking of these memories.
+When not writing here, I'm often thinking of them.

 In trying to work through my issues, I've rediscovered some childhood memories and how indifferent the world seemed to me at the time, as well as how not even my parents gave a shit about my fate.
 For most of my school years, I also got confirmation of my lack of worthiness from just about every adult in my life (at least from teachers and many family members).
 From the time I switched schools at age 10 to my last year in a public school (age 13), I was bullied and put down by someone nearly every day.
 I had few friends and school felt like a penetentiary.